wp-plugins/facebook-wall-and-social-integration/readme.txt

 = How do I embed the Custom Facebook Feed directly into a WordPress page template? =

 You can embed your Facebook feed directly into a template file by using the WordPress do_shortcode function: `do_shortcode('[mitsol_fbwall_feed_short_code]');`.

+= How do i use short code and inlcude attributes for specifying different settings for the feed display? =

+Read info about it at the bottom of plugin setting page in wp dashboard.
+From version 1.3 you can set all settings in shortcode, [click here](http://extensions.techhelpsource.com/fbwall_wordpress_shortcodes.htm "shortcode attributes") to see all shortcode attribute names.

 == Screenshots ==